-3. Circumstances in which safeguarding issues may arise
+3. Circumstances in which child safeguarding issues may arise

-Whilst a client is receiving a service at Womankind, safeguarding and child protection issues may emerge regarding children known to the client.
-These may be child protection issues directly concerning a child or adult client which have not been fully disclosed or dealt with by the appropriate authorities.
+Whilst a client is receiving a service at Womankind, safeguarding and child protection issues may emerge regarding their personal welfare (if they are aged under 18) or of children known to the client.
+These may be child protection issues directly concerning a child or adult client which have not been fully disclosed to or dealt with by the appropriate authorities.